Committee on Baseball Veterans

 The Committee on Baseball Veterans is a voting arm of the Baseball Hall of Fame.
 It is commonly referred to as the Veterans Committee or the Vets Committee.
 It has had several different constructions over the past half century.

 The Veterans Committee is in place to elect any player who was not voted in by the Baseball Writers Association of America.
-A player can not be considered by the Vets until twenty-three years after a player's retirement.
+Originally, a player could not be considered by the Vets until 23 years after his retirement, although this has now changed.
 They also elect non-playing personnel including managers, owners, and executives.
-Any player receiving 75% of the committee votes was elected.
+Any player receiving 75% of the committee votes is elected.

 In 1953, the Veterans Committee met for the first time under the name Committee on Baseball Veterans.
-With 11 members, they elected six players in their first vote in 1953.
+With 11 members, they elected six players in their first vote that year.
 Starting in 1955, they would meet to elect up to two players in odd numbered years.

 In 1962, they went back to annual elections to the Hall of Fame, with the continued mandate to elect up to two players a year.